>_promptbook

 A joke about Cursor's pricing tiers being universally expensive—entertaining if you're already frustrated with costs, but no practical value.

 Quiet day.
-We found 4 worth keeping and left the filler on Reddit.
+We kept the 4 worth reading and left the noise behind.

 Missing something good?
 Send it our way.